pyeventsourcing/esdbclient/README.md

 The `retry_count` is a Python `int`, used to indicate the number of times a persistent subscription has retried sending the event to a consumer.

-The `link` attribute is an optional `RecordedEvent` that carries information about link events.
+The `link` attribute is an optional `RecordedEvent` that carries information about "links".
+This allows link events to be acknowledged or negatively acknowledged when using persistence subscriptions with the `resolve_links` argument set to `True`.

 ```python
 from esdbclient.events import RecordedEvent